spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

     style storageColor fill:#51cbad
 ```

-If you trigger `StorageService` in the above scenario, `Storage` needs to have done a tracked run with an apply phase with produced `TF_VAR_AWS_S3_BUCKET_ARN` already.
+If you trigger `StorageService` in the above scenario, `Storage` needs to have done a tracked run with an apply phase producing the output for `TF_VAR_AWS_S3_BUCKET_ARN` already.
 Otherwise you'll get the following error:

 ```plain
 job assignment failed: the following inputs are missing: Storage.TF_VAR_AWS_S3_BUCKET_ARN => TF_VAR_AWS_S3_BUCKET_ARN